Klaus404/Klaus404/README.md

   - 👀 Hobbies are Coding and Cyber Security
-  - 🌱 Developing in Java, Spring and Python
+  - 🌱 Java and Spring development
   - 📫 barbuclaudiu404@gmail.com